 Families and households

 This section looks at the housing issues that can arise when you live with other people, such as family members, your husband, wife or civil partner, an opposite sex or same sex partner, flatmates or housemates.
-It explains your rights if you share rented accommodation or move in with your partner, and also your position if your relationship breaks down or you are experiencing domestic abuse.
+It explains your rights if you share rented accommodation or move in with your partner.
 Your rights will vary depending on the legal status of your relationship and whether you own or rent your home.

 When you share rented accommodation, your rights depend on if you have joint or separate tenancies and who your landlord is (for example, the council or a private landlord).